-If your electricity bill is higher than average, it may be because you are on the wrong plan.
+If your electricity bill is higher than average, you may be on the wrong plan.
 You can save money by switching to a new plan that better fits your usage.

 Learn how to switch & save 👉

-In Texas, you have the power to choose an electricity plan that fits your lifestyle and a rate that fits your budget.
+In Texas, you can choose an electricity plan that fits your lifestyle and a rate that fits your budget.

 If you’re facing a high electric bill, you’re in the right place.

-Here you will learn why your bill spiked, how you can get it back under control, and how to save on your bill month after month without any surprises.
+Learn why your bill spiked, how to get it back under control, and how to save on it month after month without surprises.

 If you are facing a hefty electricity bill, one of the best ways to lower your bill is to switch your electric provider with your home’s annual historical usage.
 While that might sound difficult, it is not.

 You can do it with ComparePower in minutes.
-We make switching to savings easy for millions of Texans just like you every single year.
+We make switching to savings easy for millions of Texans like you every year.

 Find out if you’re overpaying

 Find the average price you paid on your electricity bill.
-If it is higher than 13.15 cents/kWh per kilowatt-hour, you are paying more than the average Texan.
+You are paying more than the average Texan if it is higher than 14.82 cents/kWh per kilowatt-hour.